Chapter 27:

 "Someone who lives under a rock like you wouldn't understand."

-Ayaka sat down on a nearby bench next to a maple tree and began editing the photo.
-She proceeded to take some photos of herself, again, with different poses like in the limo.
+Taiyori sat down on a nearby bench beneath a maple tree and began editing her photo.
+After a few moments, she started taking more pictures of herself, striking different poses just like she had in the limo.

 "You already took so many," I sighed.
 "What difference does it make if I were to take it?"